"I want it now!" Veruca Salt yelled at Willy Wonka before falling down a chute for being a bad egg.

 In the modern, fast-paced world, it is highly unlikely that you will never run into issues with backordering.
 This can be a positive or negative thing depending on your role in the supply chain and your ability to satisfy customer needs.
 When done right, backordering can help you grow your business and increase sales.

-If you don't want to run into issues with backordering, you could try using dropshipping (see how does dropshipping work) as an inventory method.
+If you don't want to run into issues with backordering, you could try using dropshipping as an inventory method.
 In this way, your supplier is responsible for shipping directly to the consumer, so any issues with orders falls on them.
-Vendor managed inventory and consignment inventory are other choices and involve the creation of a very strong working relationship between you and those in other parts of the supply chain.
+Vendor managed inventory, custom subscription boxes, and consignment inventory are other choices and involve the creation of a very strong working relationship between you and those in other parts of the supply chain.